 If you live in a place where weed is legal then there is no issue with availability whatsoever.
 However, local cannabis vendors may not always be reliable with quality.

-On the other hand, CBD flowers are generally more widely available than weed, and you can also shop online for good quality CBD flowers from brands like Plain Jane and get them delivered to your doorsteps in all 50 states of the US, while this is not possible with weed.
+On the other hand, CBD flowers are generally more widely and you can also shop online for good quality flowers from brands like Plain Jane and get them delivered to your doorsteps in all 50 states of the US.

 CBD flowers vs Weed: What are the similarities?